cdktf/cdktf-provider-cloudflare/docs/waitingRoom.csharp.md

 - *Type:* string

-The action to take when an end user fails a Turnstile challenge.
-Available values: `log`, `infinite_queue`.
-Defaults to `log`.
+Which action to take when a bot is detected using Turnstile.

+`log` will
+have no impact on queueing behavior, simply keeping track of how many bots are detected in Waiting Room Analytics. `infinite_queue` will send bots to a false queueing state, where they will never reach your origin. `infinite_queue` requires Advanced Waiting Room.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/waiting_room#turnstile_action WaitingRoom#turnstile_action}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/waiting_room#turnstile_action WaitingRoom#turnstile_action}

 ---